umerhasan17/learn-javascript/README.md

 # LearnJavaScript
-JavaScript and it's many variations.
-Hopefully I will get around to jQuery, React, Vue, Node, Angular and many more.
+JavaScript and React.
+Following tutorials and thinking on extending them by adding more features.

+TODO:
+Vue
+Angular
+& many more.